mcarfiz/LuckyBot/README.md

 # LuckyFloBot
-Welcome to the LuckyFloBot (codename CONNOR) repository.
+Welcome to the LuckyFloBot repository.

 LuckyFloBot is Telegram bot written in Python 3.